 Get Your Smile Healthy Again!

 It is hard to know for sure if you have gum disease.
 That is why regular dental exams are so important.
-Come see your gum specialist in Wellington, Royal Palm Beach if you have any of these symptoms or have other concerns:
+Come see your gum specialist in Lake Worth, Palm Springs if you have any of these symptoms:

 -Gums that bleed during brushing and flossing

 -Gums that have pulled away from your teeth

 -Lose or separating teeth

 -A change in the way your teeth fit together when you bite

 -A change in the fit of partial dentures